 Roadside Verges Project

-In tandem with Hurst Garden Rethink, we are also working with West Sussex County Council to increase biodiversity in our road verges.
+Hurst Rethink are working with West Sussex County Council to increase biodiversity in our road verges.
+This is called the Community Road Verge project.
 In addition to our lawns, road verges can also be vital habitats for wild flowers.
 Verges also have the benefit of being able to connect to each other, creating lines of movement for pollinators.
 Because they haven’t been ploughed or disturbed as most farmland has been, they have the potential to be especially suitable for wildflowers.

 We are one of a group of pilot areas in West Sussex (Burgess Hill being another) who are working closely with the council to identify verges that will be mown less often, allowing flowers to flourish.
-The Hurst Rethink team will monitor these verges and a team of volunteers will clear cuttings when they’ve been mown.
-If you’d like to help our team, please get in touch.
+Read more here.